ibexa/documentation-developer/docs/guide/search/elastic.md

     When you need to protect your communication with the Elasticsearch server, you can use SSL encryption.
     When configuring SSL for your internal infrastructure, you can use your own certificates.
-    You configure ssl by passing the path-passwords pairs for both the certificate and the certificate key.
+    Configure SSL by passing the path-passwords pairs for both the certificate and the certificate key.

     For example: